davtango/RC4-Decryption-System/README.md

 If I have time to return to this project, I may consider increasing the clock frequency by incorporating a PLL IP from Quartus to scale up the default board 50 MHz and accelerate the key-sifting speeds even further.

-**Thanks for reading through the README for this project!** For further details, I recommend reading the comments in both the design and testbench SystemVerilog files located in the src and tb folders respectively.
+For further details, I recommend reading the comments in both the design and testbench SystemVerilog files located in the src and tb folders respectively.

+**Thanks for checking out this project!**